• Skip to primary navigation

 • PREHEAT oven to 350F.

-Generously spread 2 tablespoons butter on the bottom of a 9-inch metal or glass baking dish.
-It will be a thick layer and it does not need to be super even — don’t skimp, the cranberry needs the butter for the upside-down topping.
+Generously spread 2 tablespoons butter on the bottom of a 9-inch metal (preferably non-stick) or glass baking dish.
+The butter will be a thick layer and it does not need to be super even — don’t skimp, the cranberry needs the butter for the upside-down topping.
 If using ginger, stir it into sauce.
 Spread 3/4 cup sauce over the butter to about 1/2-inch from the edge of the pan.
+Reserve remaining cranberry sauce for topping later.

 ADD flour mixture in three additions, alternating with milk, beating after each addition and scraping sides of bowl.
 Beat on medium speed 30 seconds until smooth.

 • IMMEDIATELY INVERT cake onto a plate.
 Let stand 2 minutes then remove pan.
+Some of the cranberry may stick to the pan.
+Scrape it off and patch it onto the cake.
 Top with remaining 1/4 cup sauce for a fresh, lush look.
 Serve slightly warm or cool completely.
-Cake keeps at room temperature, covered, for 3-4 days .
+Cake keeps at room temperature, covered, for 2-3 days .

 Notes